kin-labs/rewards-engine/improvement-proposals/KRE_4_0_Proposal.md

 8. Equal opportunities for all developers.

-So let's start with some concepts that we will use here.
+So let's start with some concepts that we will be using here.

 ## The Kin Economy
 The Kin Economy consists of all apps and users that use Kin.